Athletics at the 1968 Summer Olympics – Men's marathon: Background

 This was the 16th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Returning runners from the 1964 marathon included two-time defending champion Abebe Bikila of Ethiopia, fifth-place finisher József Sütő of Hungary, and eighth-place finisher Kenji Kimihara of Japan.
-Bikila would have been favored but was recovering from an appendectomy and stress fracture.
+Abebe would have been favored but was recovering from an appendectomy and stress fracture.
 His countryman Mamo Wolde (who had run in 1964 but had not finished, while his brother Demissie Wolde finished 10th) was a "formidable contender," particularly with the high altitude of Mexico City seen as being favorable to the Ethiopian team, used to high altitudes.

 Costa Rica, Guyana, Kuwait, Nigeria, the Philippines, Sierra Leone, Uganda, Uruguay, and Zambia each made their first appearance in Olympic marathons; East and West Germany competed separately for the first time.
 The United States made its 16th appearance, the only nation to have competed in each Olympic marathon to that point.